Whittaker, Helen

 Stevens Competition Commission winner 2002

-Helen Whittaker FMGP (b.1974) is a renowned artist and designer, highly regarded for her new stained glass windows and architectural sculpture in glass and copper.
+Helen Whittaker FMGP is a renowned artist and designer, highly regarded for her new stained glass windows and architectural sculpture in glass and copper.

 Helen’s aim is to engage the viewer through good design and craftsmanship, creating energy and movement intertwining contemporary and traditional elements.
 Her designs are inspired by the client, the brief and the building, whether housed in historic or modern buildings, in ecclesiastical or secular contexts.